 The Hilton Business card has a $95 annual fee (see rates and fees)

 Amex issues two cobranded hotel business credit cards: the Hilton Business card and the Marriott Bonvoy Business™ American Express® Card.
 Both offer similar perks, so the deciding factor for most people is going to be which hotel chain you prefer.
 I give a slight edge to the Hilton Business for these three reasons:

 - Better elite status – Hilton Gold status is more valuable than the Marriott Bonvoy Gold status you get with the Marriott Bonvoy Business card (see free breakfast)

-- More useful free night certificates – The Marriott Business card comes with a free night certificate every year you keep the card (and pay its $125 annual fee (see rates and fees), but it’s only valid at hotels costing up to 35,000 points per night, and with the introduction of a peak and off-peak Marriott award chart, your options are even more limited.
+- More useful free night certificates – The Marriott Business card comes with a free night certificate every year you keep the card (and pay its $125 annual fee (see rates and fees), but it’s only valid at hotels participating in the Marriott Bonvoy program and costing up to 35,000 points per night, and with the introduction of a peak and off-peak Marriott award chart, your options are even more limited.
 I understand that the Hilton free weekend night(s) require a lot of spending to earn, but they are much more valuable since you can use them at all but a few dozen Hilton properties.

 The Amex Business Gold card earns 4x Amex points on two of the following categories you spend the most on each month:

 - Airfare purchased directly from airlines